Dark Was the Night, Cold Was the Ground: Composition and recording

 The original hymn “Gethsemane” was written by English clergyman Thomas Haweis in 1792.

-The song's title is borrowed from a hymn that was popular in the 19h century American South with fasola singers.
+The song's title is borrowed from a hymn that was popular in the 19th century American South with fasola singers.
 “Gethsemane”, written by English clergyman Thomas Haweis in 1792, begins with the lines “Dark was the night, and cold the ground / Where Jesus prostrate laid.”
 Music historian Mark Humphrey describes Johnson's composition as an impressionistic rendition of “lining out”, a call-and-response style of singing hymns that is common in southern African-American churches.

 "Dark Was the Night, Cold Was the Ground" is three minutes and 21 seconds of Johnson's unique guitar playing in open D tuning for slide.
 By most accounts, Johnson substituted a knife or penknife for the bottleneck.
 His melancholy, gravel-throated humming of the guitar part creates the impression of "unison moaning", a melodic style common in Baptist churches where, instead of harmonizing, a choir hums or sings the same vocal part, albeit with slight variations among its members.
 Although Johnson's vocals are indiscernible, several sources indicate the subject of the song is the crucifixion of Christ.

 His records were sold by the Columbia and Vocalion labels with other blues acts like Bessie Smith, whom Johnson outsold during the Depression years.
 In 1928, the influential blues critic Edward Abbe Niles championed Johnson in his column for The Bookman, praising his "violent, tortured, and abysmal shouts and groans, and his inspired guitar playing".

 Legacy

 Music

 Johnson's music experienced a revival in the 1960s thanks in large part to the efforts of blues guitarist Reverend Gary Davis.
 A highly regarded figure within the burgeoning New York folk scene, Davis gave copies of Johnson's records to young musicians and taught them to play his songs.
-The Soul Stirrers, Staples Singers, Buffy Sainte-Marie and Peter, Paul & Mary all covered Johnson.
+The Soul Stirrers, Staple Singers, Buffy Sainte-Marie and Peter, Paul & Mary all covered Johnson.
 In 1969, the English folk-rock band Fairport Convention released the album What We Did on Our Holidays which included a song inspired by "Dark Was the Night, Cold Was the Ground" called "The Lord Is in this Place...How Dreadful Is this Place".
+Ry Cooder recorded a guitar-only version of the song with a slightly modified title, “Dark Is The Night,” for his 1970 self-titled solo album.
 A compilation album titled Dark Was the Night was released in 2009 by the Red Hot Organization, a charity that raises awareness of HIV and AIDS issues through music.
 The Kronos Quartet recorded an arrangement of "Dark Was the Night, Cold Was the Ground" that appears on the album.
 The song "Excavating Rita" by Half Man Half Biscuit on their 2011 album 90 Bisodol (Crimond) quotes the song's title.